In this article:

 All of this aid can help you retool your budget and help calm rough financial waters.

 Now more than ever, you should closely guard your credit and fight fraud.
 While it may not change your budget, it can help you protect your finances and save money down the road.

-To catch potential financial fraud, be sure to regularly check your credit report for unusual activity.
+check your credit report for unusual activity.
 You can also freeze or lock your credit report to help prevent someone from fraudulently obtaining a credit card or loan in your name.
 If you freeze your credit, you'll need to lift the freeze before submitting any new loan or credit card applications since creditors can't access your credit file when you have a freeze on it.
 A credit freeze will not prevent identity theft, but it will help in the event that an identity thief attempts to use your stolen identity to apply for new credit.